On my one year anniversary here, I put in my notice that I would be leaving by the end of the year.

 I’ve been told that I should seek out this conventional dessert fruit orchardist’s advice, the one who delivered the above mentioned apples.
 I should have him look at my spray schedule in order to help me adjust it and make the right decisions, they said.
 Perhaps I’m just really naïve or ignorant, but it’s hard for me to believe that this person and I have anything in common other than the fact that we’re growing the same fruit that has more than 7000 known and genetically different varieties.

 Deep down inside of me, there is an unexplained energy that propels me forward with all of this and gives me a voice.
 It’s the same feeling I had 6 years ago when I was up in the tree, learning how to prune for the first time.
 It’s a purpose, as if every cell in my body thinks I should be doing this.
-I will keep learning from the landscapes around me and encourage everyone else to do the same.
-Go fruit exploring, learn from the trees planted in the landscape from our neighbors 100+ years ago, for they were planted for a purpose and the fact they are still standing and producing copious crops is a valuable lesson to try and uncover.
-Ask hard questions, be insatiably curious, look beyond the orchards, and convince people to eat blemished fruit (#eatuglyapples).
+I will keep learning from the landscapes and people around me.
+I’ll keep following my gut and trying to decipher why it steered me in that particular direction.
+I’ll do more fruit exploring in order to learn from the trees and the people who planted them 100+ years ago.
+I’m going to continue to ask hard questions, be insatiably curious, look beyond the orchards for solutions, and convince people to eat cosmetically blemished fruit (#eatuglyapples).

-I’m prepared to follow this gut feeling and I’m also prepared to fail terribly in pursuit of potential valuable gains for the health and sustainability of orcharding.
+I’m prepared to fail terribly in pursuit of potentially valuable/viable horticulture gains.
 With that, I put in my notice.
 Lookout, world.

 (we set a record this year for harvest, 7 tons per produceable acre.
 It was a good production year, but that number I just gave you, 7 tons per acre, was the amount we pressed. )